 The Mongols, nomadic people of the steppes, found harmony between the windswept plains and the spiritual currents that shaped their worldview.

-The mongols empire religions
+The Mongols empire religions

 lam